 What is a learning portal?

-A learning portal is a hub or access point where your elearning content and resources are stored centrally.
-Put simply, it’s where your employees go to access elearning material such as videos, presentations and word documents.
+A learning portal is a hub or access point where your digital learning content and resources are stored centrally.
+Put simply, it’s where your employees go to access corporate elearning material such as videos, presentations and word documents.

 Read on to learn more about other characteristics of learning portals to look out for.